jekyll-octopod/jekyll-octopod.github.io.source/pages/installation.md

 # Installation

-First, install jekyll, create a new application and cd into it:
+First, install Bundler and Jekyll, create a new application and cd into it:

 {% highlight shell %}
-$ gem install jekyll
+$ gem install bundler jekyll
 $ jekyll new name-of-my-podcast
 $ cd name-of-my-podcast
 {% endhighlight %}